lisajamhoury/The-Body-Everywhere-and-Here-2021/syllabus.md

 ### Read / Watch

 - [The End of Average, Todd Rose, pages 1-9](/readings/end_of_avg_intro.pdf)
-- [LaJuné McMillian at Eyebeam's From the Rupture: Ideas and Actions for the Future]https://www.youtube.com/watch?v=kN5zTe29EiI

 ## Week 6 — Dec 7, 2021